 This is shaping up to be an exciting year with my next picture book released with Penguin Australia.
 It’s a story of friendship and adventure and will be my main focus in my 2023 workshops.

 I also have an exciting picture book collaboration with Raewyn Caisley out with Walker Books Australia.
 This book will also feature in my 2023 workshops.

 Book Week stretches across Term 3 and 4 with author visits to primary schools, secondary schools and libraries around WA.
 I’m also available for virtual visits to schools across Australia and internationally.

 Did you want to book a Book Week session?
 Let’s chat!

-Workshops are energetic, creative and informative.
-Students participate in a range of illustration activities and gain insight into key visual literacy tools.
+Workshops are hands-on, creative sessions exploring my personal process for creating picture books.
+Students participate in a range of illustration and writing activities and gain insight into key visual literacy tools.
+Activities include:

 - Character design

 All workshops are accompanied by drawing demonstrations and a Q&A.

 Meet the author talks are lively and informative insights into the process of a practising author and illustrator.

 I discusses my process of illustrating a book, creating characters, developing picture book ideas and my journey to becoming an author.